cjbell630/FNaF_Advance/notes.md

 > NOTE: I'm not 100% sure about this order.
 Is it "is cam down -> wait 1s -> try jumpscare" or "wait 1s -> is cam
 > down -> try jumpscare"?
+> (the answer is prob the timer counts down every frame the cams are down, and resets every frame the cams are up)

 ## Power